hexops-graveyard/dockerfile/README.md

 ## Run as a non-root user

-Running containers as a non-root user substantially decreases the risk that container -> host priviledge escalation could occur.
+Running containers as a non-root user substantially decreases the risk that container -> host privilege escalation could occur.
 This is an added security benefit. ([Docker docs](https://docs.docker.com/engine/security/#linux-kernel-capabilities), [Bitnami blog post](https://engineering.bitnami.com/articles/why-non-root-containers-are-important-for-security.html))

 ## Do not use a UID below 10,000

-UIDs below 10,000 are a security risk on several systems, because if someone does manage to escalate priviledges outside the Docker container their Docker container UID may overlap with a more privileged system user's UID granting them additional permissions.
+UIDs below 10,000 are a security risk on several systems, because if someone does manage to escalate privileges outside the Docker container their Docker container UID may overlap with a more privileged system user's UID granting them additional permissions.
 For best security, always run your processes as a UID above 10,000.

 ## Use a static UID and GID